ByronCoder/CircuitPythonNeoPixelChristmas/README.md

 # CircuitPythonNeoPixelChristmas
-A Christmas project using CuruitPython, NeoPixels for Christmas lights
+A Christmas project using CuruitPython, an Adafruit Trinket M0, NeoPixels for Christmas lights